This nondescript commercial building was once a beautiful music store designed by Detroit’s maestro of architecture.

 By the mid- to late 1960s, Grinnell’s was the country’s largest music merchandiser with more than 40 stores in the U.S. and Ontario.
 And in 1966, Wainger took the company public as American Music Stores Inc.

-But Wainger didn’t see the riot of 1967 coming.
+But Wainger, like many, didn’t see the racial unrest of 1967 coming.